michaelklein24/michaelklein24/README.md

 ## About Me
 I'm an a **Junior Web Developer** currently enrolled in a coding bootcamp at the University of Texas at Austin!

-- :mortar_board: I have a B.S. in Biology and a minor in Chemistry
+- :mortar_board: I have a B.S. in Biology and a minor in Chemistry.
-- :fireworks: My dream job is to program firework shows
+- :fireworks: My dream job is to program firework shows.
-- :cat: The luckiest cat dad out there
+- :cat: The luckiest cat dad out there :)
-- :computer: I am currently developing my CSS3 animation skills
+- :computer: I am currently developing my CSS3 animation skills.

 ## Connect With Me!